aiven/aiven-docs/docs/platform/howto/byoc/add-customer-info-custom-cloud.md

 With the BYOC feature enabled, you can
 [create custom clouds](/docs/platform/howto/byoc/create-custom-cloud) in your Aiven organizations.
-While creating a custom cloud in Aiven, you need to add at least the **Admin** contact.
+While creating a custom cloud in Aiven, add at least the **Admin** contact.
 Later, you can come back to the the **Customer contact** setting in your cloud's page in [Aiven Console](https://console.aiven.io/) and update the contacts list you initially created for your cloud.